da-baranov/ext-db/docs/netcore.md

 1. Open app.json
 2. Find the "indexHtmlPath" param and change value from `"index.html"` to `"../index.html"`.
 If your Sencha app resides deeper, just add one more navigational path, for example - `../../index.html`
-3. Execute the following command which performs **full rebuild of manifests** (classic.json and modern.json):
+3. Execute the following command which performs **full rebuild of Sencha ExtJS app manifests** (classic.json and modern.json) because of changed value of
+3. the indexHtmlPath property:

 ```
 cd wwwroot/demo